dinosts/platform-go-challenge/README.md

 - Which file structure to follow?<br/>
   I've decided to follow the golang-standards/project-layout convention, as I find it clean, widely recognized, and scalable.
   It provides a good foundation for organizing code in a way that's maintainable and familiar to other Go developers.
+  For my internals folder I will follow a Domain Driven Design having each file under its underlying domain.

 - Which Framework to use?<br/>
   I'm using Chi, which is a router that's close to Go's standard net/http package.